EricMFischer/personal-website/content/publication/masters-thesis/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I am currently working on my Masters thesis while advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+I am currently working on my Masters thesis, advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.

 More information about my thesis will be posted here as it is finished.